If I had to pick just one of my slightly unhealthy food weaknesses to share with you, it would be ice cream.

 - Let freeze for as long as you like.
 If you want a soft serve and are going to be eating right away, you probably don’t need to freeze at all.
 For a harder consistency, transfer to a storage container and let freeze for at least an hour.

-When storing homemade ice cream, it’s important to cover the top with plastic wrap in order to keep fresh – even when storing in a sealed container.
+When storing homemade ice cream, it’s important to cover the top with plastic wrap in order to keep it fresh – even when stored in a sealed container.